hybrid-publishing-lab/typesetr-academic/README.md

  - Python 2.7
  - at least 3GB of free Space ( Texlive :/ )

-The package manager will solve all dependancies like python.
+The package manager will solve all dependancies.

 Package Installation
 ------------